An Ecology of Living

 Connection, nourishment, and education are major pieces of a puzzling solution.
 Here at Hearthwell, I offer what I've learned over a decade of studying birth, a lifetime of peer and patient advocacy, and a pure and humorous joy for cultivating - and sharing - the simplest pleasures of being human.

-Jessalyn is a certified SMC Full-Circle Doula, a CAPPA-Certified Childbirth Educator, and received a full scholarship to the University of Rochester, where she completed an Honors Bachelor's Degree in Anthropology.
-She is a lifelong advocate, activist and vocalist living in the Bay Area of California.
+Jessalyn (she/her/they) is a certified SMC Full-Circle Doula, a CAPPA-Certified Childbirth Educator, and received a full scholarship to the University of Rochester, where she completed an Honors Bachelor's Degree in Anthropology.
+She is a lifelong advocate, activist and wordsmith, and recently moved to Central Oregon from Oakland, CA.

 She blends her private practice with programming support as an assistant at The Oakland Better Birth Foundation, a grassroots organization dedicated to addressing racial disparities in maternal, infant and family care and bringing awareness to reproductive justice realities.
 She also serves the OBBF board as the Communications Administrator.